lolmaus/lolma.us/public/content/posts/route-model-hook-rsvp-hash-en.md

 >
 > If you can't unite unrelated models under a single entity, you shouldn't load all of them in the route.

-I find the recommendation to refactor the ERM in such a way, that every route can be represented with a single entity, to be idealistic and naive.

-This is simply not always possible.
+I find the recommendation to refactor the ERM in such a way, that every route can be represented with a single entity, to be idealistic and naive: it is simply not always possible!

 Quite often you do have routes that display several unrelated, yet equally important entities.
-Displaying the route without some of them makes no business-logical sense, and you can't reasonably unite them under a single junction entity.
+Displaying the route without some of them makes no business-logical sense, yet you can't reasonably unite them under a single junction entity.

 Even if introducing a junction entity makes sense, updating the backend can be too hard or even impossible, for example, if you don't have access to and/or authority over the backend codebase.

 You could introduce a frontend-only junction model.
-In certain complicated cases, this is the optimal solution, and I did follow this path when it was appropriate.
+In certain complicated cases, this is the optimal solution, and I did follow this path when it was appropriate ([example](http://intercom.lolma.us/dublin/)).
 But the cost is high: your frontend and backend ERMs diverge.
 I believe, doing that simply to avoid returning a hash is absolutely unreasonable.

-Even if you can synchronize the ERM refactor between the frontend and the backend, it's still a terribly huge stretch for avoiding one trivial pattern.
+Even if you can synchronize the ERM refactor of the frontend and the backend, it's still a terribly huge stretch for avoiding one trivial pattern.

+> In Rails, controllers should instantiate only one object.

+Rails isn't really something one should Compare Ember with.
+Though both are considered MVC frameworks, their architecture is very different.
+Rails doesn't have a "Route" class at all, and for a specific REST call the router always calls exactly one controller, even if the URL represents a nested resource.
+In Ember, Routes are entities that a responsible for data loading and are called in a chain.

 But most importantly, Sam doesn't point out any *practical* disadvantage of returning a hash.
 That's because there are none!
 But there are benefits.